-Emma is an artist and a scientist currently studying Environmental Science and taking as many studio art classes as will fit in her schedule.
+Emma is an artist and a scientist, who has studied Environmental Science and took as many studio art classes as possible while she did so.
 As a woman with passions that traditionally appear unrelated, she is very interested in bridging the gap between the two disciplines.
 On an individual level, her knowledge of science informs her art and her art informs the way that she approaches science.

 From February 9 through March 23, the two Emma’s lived and studied the environment on a sailboat traveling from Auckland to Christchurch.
 Living and studying on the open ocean was an opportunity for them to immerse themselves in the study of global climate and local coastal communities.
 The residency at NZ Pacific Studio then gave them the opportunity to come off the sailboat to a quiet place where they could reflect and create meaningful work about their experience.